hunt-genes/PPU-GenEpi/Day5/README.md

 ## 4. View the meta-analysis results

 Some informative output was printing to "standard output" as METAL was running.
+We saved it in a file named `LDL_METAL.log`.
 Check out the information there.
 Just so you know, "standard output" is called stdout, and in the terminal, stdout defaults to the user's screen.
 ****What was the smallest p-value and how many markers was the meta-analysis completed for?****

 There will be a .tbl and .tbl.info file created from the meta-analysis.
 You can use `less` to view the files.